Skip to content

 WebView Data Monitoring

-To monitor WebView data, integrate the Web Monitoring SDK on the accessed page.
+To monitor WebView data, integrate the Web Monitoring SDK in the WebView accessed pages.

 Native and Flutter Hybrid Development

-• Installation: Installation remains unchanged
+• Installation: Installation remains unchanged.

-• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize within the native project
+• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize within the native project.

 • Flutter Configuration:

-• View, Resource, Error use the same configuration method as pure Flutter projects
+• View, Resource, Error use the same configuration method as pure Flutter projects.

-// Set traceHeader, supported by 0.5.3-pre.2
+// Set traceHeader 0.5.3-pre.2 support

 FTHttpOverrideConfig.global.traceHeader = true;

-// Set to collect Resource data, supported by 0.5.3-pre.2
+// Set collection Resource data 0.5.3-pre.2 support

 FTHttpOverrideConfig.global.traceResource = true;